Class-of-MMH/Team-Orion/README.md

 <h2>Development Goal:</h2>
 The game's C files are used to control Pacman's velocity and direction, as well as to generate the route.
-The Pacman Game in C demonstrates the usage of user-defined struct data structure and the use of pointers.
+The Pacman Game in C demonstrates the usage of user-defined struct data structure and the usage of pointers.

 <h2>Submitted By:</h2>
 <i>Sukhendra Nath Dhar (2021331024)</i></br>